IBM/ibm-block-csi-driver/docs/content/using/csi_ug_using_sample.md

 These instructions illustrate the general flow for a basic configuration required for running a stateful container with volumes provisioned on storage system.

 **Note:** The secret names given can be user specified.
-When giving secret names when managing different system storage types, be sure to give system type indicators to each name.
+To implement order and help any debugging that may be required, provide system type indicators to each secret name when managing different system storage types.

 Use this information to run a stateful container on StatefulSet volumes using either file systems or raw block volumes.